NifraWahaj/Gelato-e-Caffe/README.md

 sorry for making it messy :
+##  :
--what should be done for showing reviews rn it is showing on all of them in des order of review_id in Reviews.html -deleted email in reservation as user should be login in order to make reservation and we'll get it's email from there -to make adminReviews different we can also add reply for admin only.
-Users can only view replies (but that's totally optional)
+- what should be done for showing reviews rn it is showing on all of them in des order of review_id in Reviews.html -- we can show random 6 or 6 5star rated on Reviews.html
+- deleted email in reservation as user should be login in order to make reservation and we'll get it's email from there -
+- to make adminReviews different we can also add reply for admin only.
+Users can only view replies (but that's totally optional) - lets leave this out for now, if more functionality are required we can add this.
--MENU, REVIEW and RESERVATION is not really visible on these pictures so maybe move them a bit high(maybe change pic for reservation, some might find it a bit inappropriate)
+- MENU, REVIEW and RESERVATION is not really visible on these pictures so maybe move them a bit high(maybe change pic for reservation, some might find it a bit inappropriate) -
--kindly, put both filters in same row for AdminReviews
+- kindly, put both filters in same row for AdminReviews -